The Cheetah

 and live beyond the ways of man.

 We all have a place in creating our shared reality.
-All our thoughts and actions play a part in manifesting the world.
+All our thoughts and actions play a part in manifesting a better world.

 Do you want to see a better world?